WISVCH/nwerc-2024/content/jury-advice.md

   You should not attempt to use multithreading in your submissions.
   Attempts to start extra processes or threads may lead to a judgement of "Run Time Error".

+- After receiving the judgement of your submission, you are able to view the output of your submission and the corresponding verdict for each of the samples from the DOMjudge interface.

 - Each problem will have a stated time limit.
   This time limit is per input file and refers to CPU time,